Retire by stateFigures verified May 31, 2026

 Desert hiking and Saguaro country

-Around Tucson and Phoenix, retirees hike in places like Saguaro National Park and trails near Camelback Mountain.
-The dry climate keeps outdoor mornings open through much of the year.
+Around Tucson and Phoenix, you can hike Saguaro National Park and the trails near Camelback Mountain.
+The dry air keeps your mornings open for most of the year.

 55-plus communities

-Arizona is known for large age-restricted communities, with Sun City northwest of Phoenix among the most established.
-These hubs cluster golf, clubs, and activities for retirees in one place.
+Arizona is full of large age-restricted communities.
+Sun City, northwest of Phoenix, is one of the oldest.
+These places put golf, clubs, and activities for retirees all in one spot.

 Cooler high-elevation towns

-Towns like Flagstaff, Sierra Vista, and Bisbee sit at higher elevation and stay cooler than the low desert, with hiking and a more moderate climate.
-They give retirees an in-state option away from the worst summer heat.
+Flagstaff, Sierra Vista, and Bisbee sit higher up and stay cooler than the low desert.
+You get hiking and a milder climate without leaving the state, away from the worst of the summer heat.

 Extreme summer heat

-Heat is a serious public-health hazard in the low desert.
-In one recent summer, Maricopa County recorded more than 500 heat-related deaths and statewide emergency rooms logged over 4,000 heat-related visits, which is why cooling centers and indoor planning matter.
+In the low desert, heat is a real public-health hazard.
+In one recent summer, Maricopa County recorded more than 500 heat-related deaths and emergency rooms statewide logged over 4,000 heat-related visits.
+That is why cooling centers and indoor planning matter here.

 Arizona Governor's Office of Resiliency